Retirement checklist: 12 important things to do before you retire

 Retirement planning can sometimes be a complex problem for many people.
 There is a lot of work to do and many decisions to make.

-It is possible that you can do it yourself.
-However, there are chances that you can miss something important or simply make a mistake which could cost you a lot of fortune when you need money the most.
-To avoid anything that can put your retirement savings in jeopardy, work with a financial advisor or a retirement planner.
+While you can do it yourself, there are chances that you will miss something important or simply make a mistake, which could cost you a lot of fortune when you need money the most.
+Work with a financial advisor or a retirement planner to avoid anything that can jeopardize your retirement savings.

-An advisor/retirement planner will guide you through the whole retirement process and make sure that you do not leave anything to chance.
-At the same time, the advisor will prevent you from making mistakes and help you minimize risks while maximizing your retirement income at the same time.
+An advisor/retirement planner will guide you through the whole retirement process and ensure you do not leave anything to chance.
+At the same time, the advisor will prevent you from making mistakes and help you minimize risks while maximizing your retirement income.

 Related posts: Choose a financial advisor in 9 Steps